Route de l'Hongrin is Switzerland's Secret Mountain Road Through a Military Zone

 Is Route de l'Hongrin open?

-Located on the southern slope of Lac de l'Hongrin, from 1st July to 15th August, the road is open, with possible delays due to military operations.
+Located in the southern slope of Lac de l'Hongrin, from 1st July to 15th August, the road is open, with possible delays due to military operations.
 Weekends and bank holidays from 7h to 19h: ascent (direction Lécherette) during the first quarter of each hour (00 to 15), descent (direction Corbeyrier) during the third quarter of each hour (30-45).

 From 1st June to 30th June and from 16th August to 31st October, the road is open only on weekends (Saturday and Sunday).